thangthin/frontend-nanodegree-neighborhood-map/README.md

 Neighborhood map is a web application that lists out popular places recommended by google based upon user input search.
- --The map is prepopulated with a nearby search of user's input city (default 	city for now is Boston, MA).
+ --The map is prepopulated with a nearby search of user's input city (default 	city for now is Vancouver, BC, Canada).
  --User can modify places displayed on map by submitting a new search value for the place search.
  --User can also update the city by searching for new city.